 3. Writing takes longer than you think.

-Even a seasoned writer needs time to create content.
+Even a seasoned health writer needs time to create content.
 Frequently, when someone in management decides the best idea is for doctors to do the writing, it’s assumed that this is some kind of 60-minute commitment.
 I can tell you that unless what’s being written is a social media post, good content doesn’t take an hour to hammer out.
 It typically takes three or four hours to get a decent draft written and that piece still isn’t ready for prime time.
 With profit margins in the healthcare sector so razor-thin these days, can you really afford to have your doctors spend half a day writing?
 And once the first draft is finished, it needs to be edited both for clarity, professional polish, grammar, and search engine optimization.
 Now in addition to your doctor being away from patients (and not generating revenue for you), someone on your team needs to function as their second set of eyes.
 If your doctor is a standout writer, maybe the time suck isn’t huge here.
 But if the piece he or she created doesn’t tell the story as well as it should or there’s not a viable keyword to be found, then you have a second person who is probably spending a few hours rewriting portions of that content.
-Or, more likely, you’re hiring a freelancer to handle editing and SEO.
+Or, more likely, you’re hiring a freelance writer to handle editing and SEO.
 And that brings me to the overall cost.

 Now you are realizing it’s not just the mythical hour that your doctor takes to write a blog post or tape a new video.
-A lot goes into producing that content: The time the writing really takes (and the amount of revenue you are not generating while that’s happening), the additional editing time (or freelance costs), and that intangible: the lost potential revenue from posting content that’s maybe not so great and doesn’t get any traction because your doctor wrote it.
+A lot goes into producing that content: The time the copywriting really takes (and the amount of revenue you are not generating while that’s happening), the additional editing time (or freelance costs), and that intangible: the lost potential revenue from posting content that’s maybe not so great and doesn’t get any traction because your doctor wrote it.
 It can add up really quickly.

 The answer?
-Outsource either to a seasoned marketing firm that has proven experience creating compelling content for healthcare organizations or a freelance healthcare writer (if you have internal folks who can adeptly manage the process and the editing).
+Outsource either to a seasoned marketing firm that has proven experience creating compelling content for the healthcare industry or a freelance healthcare content writer (if you have internal folks who can adeptly manage the process and the editing).
 But regardless, by outsourcing the actual writing of your health and medical content, you get more ROI from your doctors and stronger content that is still informed by their expertise and that positions your organization as a trusted healthcare provider.
 Perhaps most importantly, you’re much more likely to cut through the clutter of online information and engage your target audience of potential patients.